Print

 • Automatically generates the required coordinate breaks and pick-ups in the lens data editor, with tolerances in the tolerance data editor, in a new OpticStudio file ready for Monte Carlo tolerance analysis.

 COMET allows to save and share files easily, to facilitate exchange of information and design variations between the optical designer and the mechanical engineer.
-This shared standard reduces errors and misunderstanding between disciplines, and rely on ISO10110 and ASMEY14 standards.
+COMET establishes a common language between optical designers and mechanical engineers through its use of tolerance methods defined in ISO 10110-6 and ASME Y14, thereby reducing the risk of misunderstandings.

 Tangible Benefits for OpticStudio Users:

-• Increased Realism: By simulating real-world mechanical centring and mounting conditions, COMET provides more reliable predictions compared to basic OpticStudio tolerancing methods.
+• Increased Realism: By simulating actual mechanical centring and mounting conditions, COMET enables predictions that are far more representative of real-world performance.
 This minimizes discrepancies between simulation results and actual prototype measurements.

 • Rapid Iterations: COMET enables quick assessment of various centring and tolerance scenarios, starting from the early project stages—before a complete mechanical model is even developed.

-• Cost and Risk Reduction: With more accurate tolerance modeling, COMET helps avoid costly overdesigns and failures due to poor centring.
+• Cost and Risk Reduction: By providing a more refined modelling of tolerances, COMET helps prevent costly overdesign as well as failures caused by poor centring.
 It promotes an optimal balance between performance and manufacturing feasibility.
 Comet helps predict more accurately optical performances and yield of an optical design in production.

 • Enhanced Collaboration: COMET offers a shared workspace, guides users step-by-step, and structures information exchange between multidisciplinary teams, minimizing communication errors.